hamukazu/lets-get-arrested/README.md

 It's easy.
 Fork this project and branch it as gh-pages.
 It's all done.
 It would be more effective to share the url "http://youraccount.github.io/lets-get-arrested" in a SNS.

+If you want to do this but in CLI to be more efficient, a npm module is now available! `npx @anjaraeu/get-arrested`

 ## Not arrested?

 You can surrender yourself to the police.